 This warning comes courtesy of a joint study between InsuranceQuotes and Quadrant Information Services.
-According to the data, drivers who made claims in 2016 saw their policy premiums increase by an average of 44.1%.
+According to the data, drivers who made claims saw their policy premiums increase by an average of 44.1%.
 The study looked at the impact of claims worth $2,000 or more and compared premium increases in all 50 states and Washington, D.C.

 Keep in mind, the reported premium increases weren’t for individuals who have a history of unsafe driving.
 After jumbling the numbers, the study concluded that, even after a single auto claim, premium increases can be significant.
 Even worse, premium increases following claims have risen incrementally over the last few years.
 This suggests that “the expense of filing an auto insurance claim will continue to rise.”